Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 ##### The "Stochastic Parrots" Paper

-Gebru's co-authored paper "On the Dangers of Stochastic Parrots" (2021) crystallized many concerns about large language models:
+Gebru's co-authored paper "On the Dangers of Stochastic Parrots" (2021) crystallised many concerns about large language models:

 *Environmental and Financial Costs*:
 - The carbon footprint of training is unsustainable
 - Financial costs exclude most researchers from frontier AI development
-- This creates a two-tier research ecosystem favoring well-funded corporations
+- This creates a two-tier research ecosystem favouring well-funded corporations

 *Inscrutability and Risk*:
 - Larger models are harder to understand, audit, and control
-- Unexpected behaviors emerge at scale that weren't present in smaller models
+- Unexpected behaviours emerge at scale that weren't present in smaller models
 - We don't fully understand what these systems learn or how they fail

 *Data Quality Issues*: